Adding a Run as User

 2. From the drop-down list, select Agents.

-3. The Agents pane appears.
+3. The Agents page appears.

 The Run as User Management pane appears.